This Lenovo laptop deal could be a mistake - save $2000! | Digital Trends

-If you’ve been keeping one eye on the sales for the best laptop deals, we’ve got just the deal for you.
+If you’re hunting for laptop deals, you can’t afford to miss this incredible offer from Lenovo.
 Today you can grab this Lenovo ThinkPad T14s Gen 2 laptop for just $942, saving $2,097 off the regular $3,039 price.
 You’re not hallucinating — that’s over $2,000 off!
 Epic deals like this don’t come around very often, and this one’s already selling fast.
 Ensure you don’t miss out by adding this deal to your basket and checking out now.

 Why you should buy the Lenovo ThinkPad T14s Gen 2